-A dividend of SEK 1.00 per share has been proposed.
-Should the Meeting adopt the proposal for the dividends, the preliminary record date is 15 May 2020, with estimated disbursement on 20 May.
-This proposal may be reviewed due to the ongoing pandemic and political decisions.
+A dividend of SEK 1.25 per share and an additional SEK 1.75 per share have been proposed; this makes a total of SEK 3 per share.
+Should the meeting adopt the proposal for the dividends, the preliminary record date is 10 May 2021, with estimated disbursement on 14 May.

-REPORTS AND FINANCIAL INFORMATION 2020
+REPORTS AND FINANCIAL INFORMATION 2021

-Interim Report (Jan-March), 13 May Interim Report (Apr-June), 17 July Interim Report (July-Sept), 22 October
+Interim Report (January-March), 22 April Interim Report (April-June), 16 July Interim Report (July-September), 20 October